ThirdKeyAI/blog/blog/_posts/2025-06-17-hiding-in-plain-sight.md

 ### A Tool for Research and Defense

-The VectorSmuggle project isn't just a paper; it's a comprehensive, open-source framework built for security professionals.
+The VectorSmuggle project isn't just an upcoming paper; it's a comprehensive, open-source framework built for security professionals.
 By demonstrating a viable attack, it provides red teams with a new vector to test and blue teams with a clear mandate to build new defenses.

 The research shows this technique is not just theoretical.
 It achieves a significant data-hiding capacity and, crucially, an **88% evasion rate** against a standard anomaly detector.